pyapp-org/pyapp/docs/index.rst

-..
-PyApp documentation master file, created by sphinx-quickstart on Thu Jan 12 12:26:34 2017.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to PyApp's documentation!
 =================================

-*Let us handle the boring stuff!*
+A simple python application framework *let pyApp handle the boring stuff!*

-As of pyApp 4.0, Python < 3.6 is no longer supported.
+As of pyApp 4.3, Python < 3.8 is no longer supported.

 +---------+------------------------------------------------------------------------------------------------------------+
 | Docs    | .. image:: https://readthedocs.org/projects/pyapp/badge/?version=latest                                    |